SEO Glossary

 The River Model: Engineering Your Site Architecture for Maximum Authority Flow

-The River Model is how I think about intentional internal link architecture — and it's the framework that changed how we approach site structure for clients at every level of authority.
+The River Model is how I think about intentional internal link architecture—and it's the framework that changed how we approach site structure for clients at every level of authority.

 The premise is simple: water doesn't flow uphill.
 In a river system, water moves from high points to low points through the path of least resistance.
 In your site's authority system, link juice flows from high-authority pages to linked pages through the paths you create.
-The goal is to engineer those paths so authority concentrates where it's most valuable — your commercial, conversion, and high-priority ranking pages.

 A River Model site structure has four components:

-1. Headwaters (Authority Entry Pages).
-These are your pages with the strongest external backlink profiles.
-They may be top-of-funnel blog posts, data-driven resources, or comprehensive guides that naturally attract external links.
 Their job in the architecture is to receive authority from the web and feed it into your internal system.
 Identify these pages, protect them from unnecessary restructuring, and invest in keeping them updated and authoritative.

 2. Tributaries (Topical Cluster Content).
 These are supporting pages built around related subtopics that feed authority toward your pillar and commercial content.
-A well-developed tributary network ensures that your site has depth on a topic — which both earns more entry-level backlinks and creates more internal link pathways to concentrate authority at the pillar level.
+A well-developed tributary network ensures that your site has depth on a topic—which both earns more entry-level backlinks and creates more internal link pathways to concentrate authority at the pillar level.

 3. Main Channel (Pillar/Hub Pages).
 Pillar pages sit at the convergence of your tributaries.
 They receive internal links from across your cluster content, accumulate authority, and link strategically to your commercial pages.
-These should be your most comprehensive, best-quality pages on each core topic.
-They're the river's main channel — the highest-flow pathway in the system.

 4. Delta (Commercial/Conversion Pages).
 These are your product pages, service pages, pricing pages, or any page whose primary function is conversion.
 They sit at the end of the authority flow.
 The River Model's goal is to ensure every commercial page receives strong, relevant, contextual internal links from high-authority content upstream.
 The delta is where the river's accumulated energy is meant to concentrate.

 When you build your site with the River Model in mind, every new content decision is framed as: 'Where does this page fit in the flow, and which pages does it feed authority to?'
-That discipline — applied consistently — is what separates sites that compound authority over time from sites that endlessly add content without improving rankings.
+That discipline—applied consistently—is what separates sites that compound authority over time from sites that endlessly add content without improving rankings.

 Key Points